Architecture & Design Portfolio Preparation Guide (University Interviews)

 /Congratulations, if you’ve been invited for an interview at a University or Art College, you’re already halfway there.
+This guide is part of my architecture application series, covering portfolio preparation, interviews, clearing, and what universities are really looking for in applicants.

 Feeling nervous is completely normal, but preparation is your secret weapon.
 As a former University Senior Lecturer and interviewer for hundreds of art and design applicants across the UK and internationally, I want to help you feel confident, ready, and proud of your work.